o2r-project/containerit/paper.md

 **Related Work**

+[`renv`](https://github.com/rstudio/renv/) is an R package for managing reproducible environments for R providing isolation, portability, and pinned versions of R packages, but it does not handle system dependencies.
 [The Experiment Factory](https://expfactory.github.io/) similarly focuses on ease of use for creating `Dockerfile`s for behavioural experiments, yet it uses a CLI-based interaction and generates extra shell scripts to be included in the images.
 [ReproZip](https://www.reprozip.org/) [@ChirigatiRSF16] packages files identified by [tracing](https://en.wikipedia.org/wiki/Tracing_(software)) in a self-contained bundle, which can be unpacked to a Docker container/`Dockerfile`.
 In the R domain, the package `dockerfiler` [@fay_dockerfiler_2018] provides an object-oriented API for manual Dockerfile creation, and `liftr` [@xiao_liftr_2018] creates a `Dockerfile` based on fields added to the metadata header of an R Markdown document.